Workout for Building Monstrous Traps

 Transparent Labs PreSeries BULK is backed by science with clinically effective dosages to increase muscle size and mass.
 This pre-workout is perfect for reducing fatigue, aiding in muscle growth, and boosting energy levels for better overall performance.

 Where and What are the Traps?

-The trapezius muscle extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
-It helps in moving the scapula and supports the arm.
+The trapezius muscle is a lot larger than you think.
+The traps actually extend longitudinally from the occipital bone to the lower thoracic vertebrae of the spine and laterally to the spine of the scapula.
+It helps in not only stabilizing, but also moving the scapula and supports the arm.

-Since the traps are a relatively small muscle group, most people prefer training them with their shoulder or back.
-Since this article is all about building giant traps, we’ll focus on the trapezius muscle and the other shoulder heads.
+Since the traps are a relatively small muscle group compared to something like legs, most people prefer training them with their shoulder or back.
+Since this article is all about building giant traps, we’ll focus on the trapezius muscle rather than the other shoulder heads.

 In upright rows to shoulder press, hold the barbell with a shoulder-wide grip and let the bar rest against your quads.
 Pull the barbell up to your shoulders, rotate your wrists and get into the military press position.
 Complete a military press and slowly return to the starting position.

 You may incorporate face pulls with the idea of rear delts, but they also hit the trapezius muscles.
 Adjust the cable pulley height to your shoulder level and use a rope attachment.
 At the contraction point, your hands should be close to your shoulders and you should focus on flexing your shoulder blades.

 For the trap raises, lie chest-down on an incline bench with a dumbbell in each hand.
 Retract your traps and raise your arms without bending your elbows so that your arms are parallel to the floor.
 Return to the starting position and repeat with a strict form.